 Parkinson Canada Publications

-With input from health professionals based on the latest evidence, PSC produces materials covering a wide range of topics (from facts about disease to a guide on non-motor symptoms) in printer-friendly formats for people with Parkinson’s, for caregivers and for health professionals.
+With input from health professionals based on the latest evidence, Parkinson Canada produces materials covering a wide range of topics (from facts about disease to a guide on non-motor symptoms) in printer-friendly formats for people with Parkinson’s, for caregivers and for health professionals.